 A portal will be “burned out” if you have hacked it four times in the last four hours; you won’t be able to hack it again until enough time passes that a hack drops out of the four-hour window.
 Like cooldown, the burnout status of a portal is per-agent; other agents can still hack the portal.
 Multi-hacks can increase the number of hacks before burnout, but do not reset the cooldown timer or burnout hack count like heat sinks do.

 Drone hacks burn out after one hack; you must move the drone before you can drone hack again.

 As with cooldown, Niantic may sometimes temporarily change the number of hacks before a portal burns out (as with the COVID-19 pandemic, when the burnout hack count was quadrupled).

 Hacking a portal sometimes fails to produce any items.
 There are several known causes for this:

 - Portals—especially enemy portals—sometimes won’t grant any gear.
 This isn’t really a failed hack (it triggers the cooldown timer and counts towards stats); you just didn’t get any gear for it.

 - If you move (or drift) more than 40 meters away from the portal before hacking, you’ll be told you’re out of range.
 Move closer and try again.

 - Attempting to hack while a portal is in cooldown or burnout will fail.
 Wait for the time to elapse or install a heat sink, then hack again.

-- If you have more than 2,000 items in your inventory, the hack will fail.
-Use, recycle or drop some items and try again.
+- If you are at or over your inventory cap, the hack will fail.
+Use, recycle, or drop some items and try again.